izy521/discord.io/README.md

 ### Warning:

 **Please update to 0.1.5 immediately.
-A discord update has outmoded the previous versions.**
+A Discord update has outmoded the previous versions.**
-This is incredibly Alpha, and I'm not even completely sure how Discord works, but I just wanted to contribute.
 I'd recommend updating frequently during the start of the project.
 I've also been told, by one of the developers, "we change it [The API] often", so I'll try to keep the updates regular.

 # What you'll need
 * An email and password from Discord.
 The client doesn't support anonymous joining.